 Any ratepayer who may, or is likely to, experience difficulty with meeting the standard instalments and due dates can contact Council to discuss alternative payment arrangements.
 It should be noted interest would still be levied in accordance with the Act under any payment arrangement.
-Current COVID-19 Eligible NT Concession card holders may be entitled arrangements may include the waiving of interest for a limited time.
+Current COVID-19 a limited time.